-The most recent issue of our Newsletter, the eighth, was issued on 1 May 2022 and is available by clicking here.
+The most recent issue of our Newsletter, the ninth, was issued on 18 July 2022 and is available by clicking here.

 Previous issues are available below.

 Flood Alleviation in the Limb Valley (29 September 2021, updated August 2022)

 Sheffield & Rotherham Wildlife Trust are leading a partnership project with the Environment Agency and Sheffield City Council to develop and deliver an integrated programme of nature-based solutions, designed to reduce the flow of floodwater and provide wider environmental benefits in the Limb Brook catchment area.
 Roy Mosley, Head of Conservation & Land Management for the Trust, spoke on this in a public talk on Tuesday 28 September 2021 as part of an event that also included our General Meeting.

 This work is now progressing well.
 More information on this project is now available at https://www.wildsheffield.com/discover/nature-based-solutions/limb-brook/.
 Information on the wider “source to sea” scheme of which the project is part can be found in the Environment Agency press release of March 2020.

 On Thursday 9 December, in the Sheffield Telegraph, Sheffield City Council posted an Open Space Notice giving notice that it proposes to “dispose of an area of land which consists or forms part of an area of deemed open space”.
 This notice caused much consternation and confusion.
 The confusion extended to our understanding of which area of land was involved.
 It is not the compound referred to in our previous posting here but the derelict toilet block and the area next to it.
 The Council has issued the following apology and clarification on its Facebook page: